Prince Philip spent five nights in a hospital with a bladder infection

 Queen Elizabeth II's husband is the longest-serving royal consort

 Britain’s Prince Philip is continuing to make progress and respond well to treatment for the recurrence of a bladder infection, Buckingham Palace said Friday.

 Philip, the husband of Queen Elizabeth II, was admitted to Aberdeen Royal Infirmary in Scotland on Wednesday.

 The 91-year-old, who first suffered the problem in June, fell ill again as he was staying at the royal residence in Balmoral, Scotland, where the queen traditionally spends part of the summer.

 The palace said he had been taken to the hospital as a precautionary measure and was likely to be kept in for several days.

 It is the third time Philip has been hospitalized in the past eight months.

 Before the bladder infection, which he initially contracted during events marking the queen’s diamond jubilee, he spent four nights in a hospital over the Christmas holiday last year for treatment of a blocked coronary artery.

-However, he appeared in good health last week as he fulfilled several engagements on the Isle of Wight, off the south coast of England.
+However, he appeared in good form early this week as he fulfilled several engagements on the Isle of Wight, off the south coast of England.

 Philip’s next scheduled public appearance is alongside the queen as she opens the London 2012 Paralympic Games on August 29.